ERIE CANALWAY TRAIL:

 Note; If you head left over the canal on Devoe Rd you'll come to a Steam Engine Exhibit on your right.
 To the left is where the grass lined trail ends along the southern side of the canal.

-Cross Route 31 and after 15.7 miles the trail ends on Towpath Rd where you must continue on-road for 2.1 miles.
-Continue left (west) along Towpath Rd (low traffic) back out to Route 31 at 16.3 miles.
+Cross Route 31 and after 195.2 miles the trail ends on Towpath Rd where you must continue on-road for 2.1 miles.
+Continue left (west) along Towpath Rd (low traffic) back out to Route 31 at 197.3 miles.
 Head right on-road (wide shoulder) crossing Putnam Brook.
-Come to the busy intersection of Routes 31 and 34 in Weedsport.
+Come to the busy intersection of Routes 31 & 34 in Weedsport.
 Continue straight across the intersection (Use Caution) along Route 31.
-Here you'll follow a Bike Lane for a bit, then a wide shoulder before coming to the Centreport Aqueduct Park parking lot at 17.8 miles.
-Here you'll find informational boards, map and picnic tables.
+Here you'll follow a BIKE LANE for a bit, then a wide shoulder before coming to the Centreport Aqueduct Park parking lot at 198.8 miles.
+Here you'll find informational boards, Map and picnic tables.
 The stone-dust trail continues west along the grass lined Old Erie Canal before a bridge takes you over Cold Spring Brook next to the remains of the old Centreport Aqueduct.
 The trail enters a wooded corridor and follows the remains of the old canal.
-Cross Centreport Rd and the old canal becomes more distinct, filling with water before coming to the Schafer Park parking lot in Port Byron at 20.2 miles, where you'll find a picnic pavilion, map & informational board and Porto-Potty.
+Cross Centreport Rd and the old canal becomes more distinct, filling with water before coming to the Schafer Park parking lot in Port Byron at 201.2 miles, where you'll find a picnic pavilion, Map & informational board and Porto-Potty.

-Note; As of August, 2017 a gap currently exists from Port Byron west to Clyde.
+Note; As of Sept 2021, a gap currently exists in the trail from Port Byron west to Clyde requiring an on-road detour.

-Note; Right a path leads to Black Park where you'll find a picnic pavilion and restrooms.
+Note; This path leads to Black Brook Park where you'll find parking, a picnic pavilion and restrooms.

 Note; You can take a quick detour here to check out the old Enlarged Erie Canal Lock 56.
-Head left down Dry Dock Rd past Lyons Dry Dock and across the canal next to Lock 28A.
+Head left down Dry Dock Rd past Lyons Dry Dock and across the Erie Canal next to Lock 28A.
 Continue right alongside the canal.
 After 0.5 miles, as the road turns away from the canal, bear right on a grass lined path.
 This takes you past the old Enlarged Erie Canal Lock 56.
-Travel past the Lock and turn left back out to Dry Dock Rd where you can loop back to Old Newark-Lyons Rd for a 1.4 mile loop.
+Travel past the Lock and turn left back out to Dry Dock Rd where you can Loop back to Old Newark-Lyons Rd for a 1.4 mile Loop.

-Continuing along Old Newark-Lyons Rd you'll pick up the Erie Canalway Trail on your left at 1.6 miles.
-Here you'll find a small parking lot and map board.
+Continuing along Old Newark-Lyons Rd you'll pick up the Erie Canalway Trail on your left at 229.4 miles.
+Here you'll find a small parking lot and Map Board.
 This was as far as I traveled.
-The wide stone-dust trail continues west alongside the canal before emerging onto Old Lyons Rd at 3.6 miles.
-Another on-road section.
-Head left following Old Lyons Rd (wide shoulder) before rejoining the paved Erie Canalway Trail on your left at 5.3 miles.
-At 5.4 miles you cross N Clinton St. I've checked out this next section.
+The wide stone-dust trail continues west alongside the canal before emerging onto Old Lyons Rd at 231.5 miles.
+Another 1.7 mile on-road section.
+Head left following Old Lyons Rd (wide shoulder) before rejoining the paved Erie Canalway Trail on your left at 233.2 miles in Newark.
+I've checked out this next section.
+Continuing alongside the Erie Canal you quickly cross N Clinton St.

 Note; Right will bring you to the Swift Landing County Park parking lot.